DefconQ/defconQ/my-website/src/pages/cv/cv.md

 # Alexander Unterrainer

-As a KDB/Q developer, I possess an in-depth comprehension of KDB-tick architecture, adequately managing market data storage, processing, and delivering cutting-edge APIs for advanced data analytics, transformation, and visualization.
-My educational background in Economics and Computational Finance equips me with a profound understanding of financial products and the complexities involved.
-Coupled with strong teamwork and communication skills, I seamlessly collaborate with colleagues and business stakeholders
+Alexander is a senior KDB/Q developer, blogger, and the founder of DefconQ (www.defconq.tech), a KDB/Q tech blog.
+With a wealth of experience, Alexander has contributed his expertise to several large international Investment Banks, showcasing his proficiency in the KDB/Q technology stack.
+Currently serving as a consultant for Data Intellect, he continues to be at the forefront of cutting-edge developments in the field.
+As a KDB/Q developer, he possesses an in-depth comprehension of KDB-tick architecture, adequately managing market data storage, processing, and delivering cutting-edge APIs for advanced data analytics, transformation, and visualization.
+Alexander's educational background in Economics and Computational Finance equips him with a profound understanding of financial products and the complexities involved.
+Coupled with strong teamwork and communication skills, Alexander seamlessly collaborates with colleagues and business stakeholders

 ---